-- E. The Board will provide Vision coverage for teachers and pay one hundred percent (100%) of the single coverage. - F. When a Board Representative attends a Board of Directors meeting for NIHIP, the representative shall provide a short report to the Association President.
+E. The Board will provide Vision coverage for teachers and pay one hundred percent (100%) of the single coverage. - F. When a Board Representative attends a Board of Directors meeting for NIHIP, the representative shall provide a short report to the Association President.
 In the event a Board Representative does not attend, an Association Representative may attend in a non- representative and non-participatory capacity subject to approval by the NIHIP Board.
-The Association shall be responsible for reimbursing the district for the cost of a substitute.
+The Association shall be responsible for reimbursing the district for the cost of a substitute. - 17.3 The District will reimburse any school-related mileage expenses at the current IRS rate as long as the teacher provides substantiation for such school-related mileage expenses within 30 days.